 How You Can Support Refugees

-understand the executive order
+understand the executive orders

-Read how the order will impact refugees and immigrants around the world, thanks to resources from Refugee Center Online.
+Read how the first order will impact refugees and immigrants around the world, thanks to resources from Refugee Center Online.
 If you are a refugee or work with refugees, you can follow that link to find information translated into multiple languages, including Arabic, Chinese, Dari, Farsi, French, Karen, Kurdish, Nepali, Russian, Spanish, Turkish, and Vietnamese.

 Update: you can also read an important update about how parts of the executive order have been challenged in US courts.
 The reduction of refugee arrivals to 50,000 people for this year is still in effect.